 The captain, having written the incorrect take-off weight on the navigation log, carried out an initial numerical check, but compared the written figure with the estimated zero-fuel weight - to which it was similar - instead of the estimated take-off weight.

-During acceleration along Manchester's Runway 05L the captain felt that the A321's side-stick control "felt heavier than expected" during rotation.
+During acceleration along Manchester's Runway 05L, the captain felt the A321's side-stick control "felt heavier than expected" during rotation.
 The aircraft climbed at a slower rate than normal, and as a precaution the captain lowered the pitch attitude and covered the thrust levers in case more power was needed.

-None of the 223 passengers and eight crew members was injured in the 29 April event.
+None of the 223 passengers and eight crew members were injured in the 29 April event.